Vitiligo (Shwitra Kushta)

 Master’s in Health Administration

 Few health concerns are as patterned and identical as vitiligo.
-The accurate diagnosis of Vitiligo can be made on clinical examination and history of a patient.
+An accurate diagnosis of Vitiligo can be made on clinical examination and history of a patient.
 Woods light examination is done by a medical practitioner to examine all the spots.
-Sometime the patches match on both extremities in a mirror-image.
-Differential diagnosis is to be made with following diseases:
+Sometimes the patches match on both extremities in a mirror image.
+Differential diagnosis is to be made with the following diseases:

 - Lupus erythematosus